-I’ve taken everyday metal containers and turned them into an herb garden.
+I’ve taken everyday metal containers and turned them into a potted herb garden.

-This year I decided that some drainage was needed so I had Aaron drill one hole in the bottom of each metal container and got to planting.
+This year I decided that some drainage was needed, so I had Aaron drill one hole in the bottom of each metal container and got to planting my herbs.

 He used a drill bit for metal and wood.

 It wasn’t necessary but I added a layer of rocks to the bottom of the larger metal container then soil and added the herbs.
 I used a regular container potting soil like this one and not garden soil.

 I planted two oregano plants together (Greek oregano and golden oregano.
 Chives on their own and thyme on its own.

 (I’ve always said I have a black thumb but I’ve been learning more and my friend Ann from On Sutton Place is a great resource for gardening tips!)

 I love our little fresh herb garden on the outdoor bar cart as it can easily be rolled out when it rains to catch some water as it’s covered a bit by the side of the house.
 It’s convenient to grab a few fresh herbs from the kitchen.